 She suggests the following initial strategies:

 Don’t avoid placing demands on the child or avoid social situations because of your child’s selective mutism.
-It is important to realize that a child with selective mutism won’t improve while sitting at home with her immediate family, as she is already comfortable and talking here.
+It is important to realize that a child with selective mutism won’t improve while sitting at home with their immediate family, as they are already comfortable and talking here.

 Talk with your physician who can help you create a plan of action.
 Selective mutism typically does not go away on its own, and in fact can lead to worsened anxiety and social difficulty if not addressed.
 Treatment requires a cohesive plan between home and school to produce lasting change.